Class ScanRequest

 The

-parameter is not supported on global secondary indexes.
+ConsistentRead parameter is not supported on global secondary indexes.

-If you scan a global secondary index with ConsistentRead
+If you scan a global secondary index with ConsistentRead set to true,

-you will receive a ValidationException
+you will receive a ValidationException.

 public bool ConsistentRead { get; set; }